Advice from rappers on writing rhymes for rap lyrics and poems

 I was hanging out with a friend of mine”

-To make your lines a little more complex, you can place a third rhyme in the middle of one of the bars, or on the second beat.
+To make your lines a little more complex, you can place a third rhyme in the middle of one of the bars or on the second beat.
 This makes your rap a little more intriguing because it adds more detail to listen to.
-It’ll look something like this:
+It’ll look something like these lyrics from Fake News:

 “Extra, extra check out the news,